chaithanyapoluru3/Capstone_Project_ALPHA7/README.md

                                                          Acknowledge – 1 bit
           <br> ![image](https://github.com/user-attachments/assets/f8fe90ad-27fc-498f-a6b8-1a8f69e459f2)
           <br> With I2C, data is transferred in messages.
 Messages are broken up into frames of data.
 Each message has an address frame that contains the binary address of the slave, and one or more data frames that contain the data being transmitted.
 The message also includes start and stop conditions, read/write bits, and ACK/NACK bits between each data frame:
- <br> Start Condition: The SDA line switches from a high voltage level to a low voltage level    before the SCL line switches from high to low.
+ <br> **Start Condition** : The SDA line switches from a high voltage level to a low voltage level    before the SCL line switches from high to low.
-<br> Stop Condition: The SDA line switches from a low voltage level to a high voltage level after the SCL line switches from low to high.
+<br> **Stop Condition** : The SDA line switches from a low voltage level to a high voltage level after the SCL line switches from low to high.
-<br> Address Frame: A 7or10 bit sequence unique to each slave that identifies the slave when the master wants to talk to it.
+<br> **Address Frame** : A 7or10 bit sequence unique to each slave that identifies the slave when the master wants to talk to it.
-<br> Read/Write Bit: A single bit specifying whether the master is sending data to the slave (low voltage level) or requesting data from it (high voltage level).
+<br> **Read/Write Bit** : A single bit specifying whether the master is sending data to the slave (low voltage level) or requesting data from it (high voltage level).
-<br> ACK/NACK Bit: Each frame in a message is followed by an acknowledge/no-acknowledge bit.
+<br> **ACK/NACK Bit** : Each frame in a message is followed by an acknowledge/no-acknowledge bit.
 If an address frame or data frame was successfully received, an ACK bit is returned to the sender from the receiving device.

 ## PROTOCOL 2:  SPI (serial peripheral interface)
 SPI is a common communication protocol used by many different devices.
 For example, SD card reader modules, RFID card reader modules, and 2.4 GHz wireless transmitter/receivers all use SPI to communicate with microcontrollers.